MrLixm/nuke-tools-lxm/src/localorender/README.md

 Unsupported:

 - rendering to Background
-- rendering to frame server
+- rendering to Frame Server

 # pre-requisites